What is pressure drop?

 For any gas process to work, the available system pressure must be greater than the total pressure drop of the components in the system at the expected operating flow rates and temperatures.
 If too little pressure is provided at the inlet of the entire system, there will not be enough gas pressure to pass through all the components of the process at full-scale flows.
 Likewise, if multiple gases are being used in the same process, pressure drop will be the highest for the most viscous gas.

 This principle is a primary driver for Alicat’s many valve customizations.
 The wider the valve orifice, the lower the pressure drop of the valve when it is wide open.
 However, greatest control precision is achieved when we use the largest portion of the valve’s operating range.
 So our goal when building a flow or pressure controller is to select the smallest valve that will allow full-scale flows of all gases being used in the system.

-When customers have little available inlet pressure, or perhaps a very large amount of back pressure, sometimes our standard line of mass flow instruments exhibit too much pressure drop to reach full-scale flows.
-In these cases, we recommend our Whisper-Series mass flow meters and controllers.
+When customers have little available inlet pressure, or perhaps a very large amount of back pressure, our standard line of mass flow instruments sometimes exhibits too much pressure drop to reach full-scale flows.
+In these cases, we recommend our Whisper low pressure drop mass flow meters and controllers.
 By making the flow body design more open and by changing the spacing and configuration of our laminar flow elements, we are able to achieve much lower pressure drops, usually by a factor of ten.
-The Whisper-Series also employs a much more sensitive pressure sensor package to take full advantage of the lower pressure readings.
+Whisper devices also utilize a much more sensitive pressure sensor package to take full advantage of the lower pressure readings.

 A pressure drop demonstration

 The following video shows how to measure pressure drop under various flow conditions.
-It also displays the difference that using a Whisper-Series flow meter can make under low differential pressure conditions.
+It also displays the difference that using a Whisper flow meter can make under low differential pressure conditions.